Table of contents

 What information do we get as a result of an SEO audit?

-As a result of the audit, we receive optimization recommendations, which consist of a list of all errors that can demarcate the visibility of the site in search results, along with information on how to fix them.
-In many cases, the indicated ways to fix errors are mainly suggestions, since there is not always only one right way to optimize a given element.
+As a result of the audit, we receive optimization recommendations, which consist of a list of all errors that can demarcate the site’s visibility in search results and information on how to fix them.
+In many cases, the indicated ways to fix errors are mainly suggestions since there is not always only one right way to optimize a given element.

 Optimization recommendations after an audit, in principle, can be divided into 3 main groups: